Luton can still win Sunderland play-off - Edwards

 Mowbray expects 'bit of chaos'

-Having seen his own game-plan executed to perfection in the home leg, Tony Mowbray now takes his Sunderland side south in a bid to finish the job.
+Having seen his own game-plan executed to perfection in the home leg, Sunderland manager Tony Mowbray takes his side south in a bid to finish the job.

-Mowbray hailed the "bravery" of his side in taking Luton on with a sharp passing game, despite giving way in terms of physicality and size to their opponents.
+Mowbray hailed Sunderland's "bravery" in taking Luton on with a sharp passing game, despite giving way in terms of physicality and size to their opponents.

 The 59-year-old is wary though of the home side's threat, and what the desperation of knock-out football can do to a team.